-This very serious form of meningitis is fatal in up to half of untreated cases.
+According to WHO, this very serious form of meningitis is fatal in up to half of untreated cases.

-There is no single vaccine that can protect you from all forms of meningococcal meningitis.
+There’s no single vaccine that can protect you from all forms of meningococcal meningitis.
 Instead, there are several vaccines made to protect you against different types of meningococcal meningitis.

 The vaccines are generally recommended for people aged 11 to 18 years.
 People aged 19 to 21 who are enrolling in college should also get vaccinated.

 Your doctor may recommend a vaccine in some other cases.
 For example, if you’re planning to travel to a part of the world where meningococcal meningitis is regularly found, you may be advised to get a vaccine first.
 Your doctor might also suggest the vaccine if you’ve had your spleen removed or if you have a chronic illness.